Karlos97/codenotary-fullstack-app/backend/README.md

 - `yarn build` - to build the project
 - `yarn start` - to start production mode
 - `yarn lint` - to run linting and check for possible code smells

-### Comments

-This is a simple backend service used to upload records to the vault.
-It validates and sends data to the vault.
-I have skipped adding tests since the same functionality is covered on the frontend.
-The app caches data from and to the vault to prevent uploading duplicate account numbers.